-This is a course designed for students intending to major in business, natural science or social science.
-It does not fulfill a mathematics requirement for students majoring in mathematics, chemistry, physics or engineering.
-This course combines the study of algebra, analytic geometry, and calculus using numerical, graphical, and analytical methods to analyze calculus problems encountered in real world applications.
-Topics include limits, derivatives, and integrals of algebraic, exponential and logarithmic functions.
-Also covered are functions of several variables, partial derivatives, and optimization of multivariable functions.
-Applications of calculus include curve sketching, optimization, and areas under curves.
-Analytical reading and problem solving are required for success in this course.
-(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
-UC Transfer Course List: Mathematics (MATH) 121 and 150 combined: maximum credit, one course.
-(CAN MATH 30) (CAN MATH SEQ D = MATH 121 + 122).
+This course examines the study of calculus using numerical, graphical, and analytical methods to analyze calculus problems encountered in real-world applications in business, natural/life sciences, and social sciences.
+Topics include limits, derivatives, and integrals of algebraic, exponential, and logarithmic functions, curve sketching, optimization, and areas under and between curves and partial derivatives and optimization of multivariable functions.
+This is the first course in a sequence of mathematics courses for students intending to major in business, economics, or natural and social sciences.
+This course does not fulfill a mathematics requirement for mathematics, chemistry, physics, or engineering majors at most universities.
+(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.UC Transfer Limitation: Mathematics (MATH) 121 and 150 combined: maximum credit, one course.

-122 Basic Techniques of Calculus II 3 hours lecture, 3 units Letter Grade or Credit/No Credit Option
+122 Basic Techniques of Calculus II 3 hours lecture, 3 units Letter Grade or Pass/No Pass Option